👈 Back to all guides

 Stolen credit card fraud is another affiliate fraud issue to keep an eye on.
 This involves affiliates making purchases using stolen cards to validate them and earn commissions.
 Although this behavior is quite rare, it's something to be aware of.

-Stripe Radar, a product offered by Stripe, can spot such credit card fraud and help you stay vigilant.
+Stripe Radar, a product offered by Stripe, can help detect affiliate fraud related to stolen credit cards and help you stay vigilant.
 If you want to monitor the purchases manually, look out for unusual behavior patterns, such as entering customer names with typos or making purchases from a different country than the one associated with the credit card location.

 Self-Referrals and Leaking Coupon Codes